 Among the list of least-wanted heirlooms?
 Fancy dinnerware, dark brown furniture and sewing machines.

-As the fight against COVID-19 stretches on, we’re still spending more time at home than usual – making this a popular time to organize and declutter.
-But if you’re making a list of items for your kids or grandkids to pick up (when circumstances allow), you might want to establish a backup plan.
+With spring in the air, now is a popular time to organize and declutter.
+But if you’re making a list of items for your kids or grandkids to pick up, you might want to establish a backup plan.

 According to Elizabeth Stewart, author of “No Thanks, Mom,” children of baby boomers aren’t interested in upsizing as their parents downsize.
 If your kids tend to favor the phrase “less is more” when it comes to possessions, check out this list of 10 items they probably don’t want – and learn what you can do with them.